1976 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1976 Half Dollar Value By Variety

-The value of your 1976 Kennedy half dollar depends primarily on three key factors: the mint where it was produced, its metal composition, and its preservation condition, with each variety commanding distinctly different price ranges in today’s market.
+The value of your 1976 Kennedy half dollar depends primarily on three factors: the mint where it was produced, its metal composition, and its preservation condition.
+Each variety commands distinctly different prices in today’s market.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.